codedealer/nv_clipper/src/gui-frontend/design_doc.md

 When the video source is available (was dropped along side JSON or was selected from the cache manually) have an option to select a clip from the parsed JSON file and apply ffmpeg filters to it.

+If the source is not available, have an option to generate the preview for color grading from the VideoUrl link set in the markup JSON.

 **Edge case.** If no json markup file was passed along with the video file, assume the whole file needs to be processed.
 When processing the video we will create a stub markup for the video file - a single clip that spans the duration of the video file, no crop.

 GUI should have an interface similar to a video player with filter options (hue/lightness/saturation/contrast for starters).
 When a user adjusts the filter controls, the preview renders out the resulting clip with the corresponding ffmpeg filters applied.